adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 Medium mature/compatible:

 * [Maglev](http://maglev.github.io/) - Built on top of Gemstone, a Smalltalk VM.
-Smalltalk has some impressive tooling, and this project tries to bring that into ruby development.
+Smalltalk has some impressive tooling, and this project tries to bring that into Ruby development.
 * [RubyMotion](http://www.rubymotion.com/) - Brings Ruby to iOS development.